Interactive and Batch Jobs

 Let's break this command down into its parts to understand it:

-• --out locator_out/potr_predictions1 - --out is the arguement that indicates that results should be saved into the locator_out/ directory and that the files should have the prefix potr_predictions1.
+is the argument that indicates that results should be saved into theout/

 You'll know it is working when it starts providing some messages.
 The first messages are errors that can be ignored, unless we plan to use a GPU.
 There will be a few more errors because tensorflow could use a GPU.
 We won't use a GPU, so we can ignore the errors.
 The following indicated a successful start of a locator run: